igfurlan/deploy-app/README.md

 # deploy-app
-Repo to automate the CD process using Argo
+Repo to automate the CI-CD process using Drone-CI and Argo-CD